 - Slice-up onions, shiitake mushrooms, spring onions and mild red pepper.
 Place vegetables into the mixing bowl with the marinated beef

-- Drop in another 2 teaspoon of sesame oil into the mix.
-Thoroughly mix in with the vegetables and meat!
+- Drop in another 2 teaspoons of Sesame Oil into the mix.
+Thoroughly mix it in one final time.

 - Get a non-stick frying pan up to a medium-high heat